 Logical edits were used to sort each event into a specific category for the imputations.
 Events with complete expenditures were flagged as potential donors for the hot-deck imputations, while events with missing expenditure data were assigned to various recipient categories.
 Each event with missing expenditure data was assigned to a recipient category based on the extent of its missing charge and expenditure data.
-For example, an event with a known total charge but no expenditure information was assigned to an extension, while an event with a known total charge without a known total charge and partial expenditure information was assigned to a different category.
+For example, an event with a known total charge but no expenditure information was assigned to an expenditure category.
+Similarly, events without a known total charge and partial expenditure information was assigned to a different category.
 Similarly, events without a known total charge and no or partial expenditure information were assigned to various recipient categories.